Books are a great way to exercise our brains.

 This is the simplest thing you can do.

-If you feel like stressing yourself or are unable to handle the cognitive load, just put the book aside, and stop reading.
+If you feel like stressing yourself or cannot handle the cognitive load, just put the book aside and stop reading.

 If you do this, your brain will thank you.

 When you read anything new, your brain starts forming neural connections.